MarkoSterk/jolt-ui/README.md

 ##### Component

 Each component represents a small piece of the UI.
 It can be a standalone component or be host to many subcomponents or child-components.
 The main difference between sub- and child-components is in the way they are rendered.
 A subcomponent is always rendered with its main component.
-You can think of it as an inseperable unit, while any child-component is only rendered (inside it's parent) if it is addressed specifically.
+You can think of it as an inseperable unit that shows a small part of the UI, while any child-component is only rendered (inside it's parent) if it is addressed specifically.

+Sub- and child-components are instances of the same class as the main components (Component class) and have therefore the same behavior.

 Regardless of the type, each component (including sub- and child-components) can listen to a single app data field and respond (i.e. refresh) when that field changes.